Bertha Zück: Life

-Zück was, alongside Josephine’s Catholic confessor, Lorentz Studach (d.
-1873), Josephine's most intimate friend and favourite: Zück, Studach and Josephine was so close that they were referred to at the royal court as ”The Trio”.
+Zück was, alongside Josephine's Catholic confessor, Lorentz Studach (d.
+1873), Josephine's most intimate friend and favourite: Zück, Studach and Josephine was so close that they were referred to at the royal court as "the Trio".

 Originally employed as a lady's maid, Bertha Zück was later appointed to the post of the Queen's treasurer, an unusual post for a woman in the 19th century.
+Zück was the only person in the Royal Court who participated in the Catholic masses conducted by Studach in the queen's private chapel, aside from the queen herself.

+When Zück fell ill in 1866, she was attended to, on the queen's instructions, by a Catholic nun of the order of Saint Elisabeth named Valeria; the first nun of this order to arrive in Sweden.